Variational Bayes In Private Settings (VIPS): Appendix B : Perturbing expected sufficient statistics in SBNs

 \section{Appendix B : Perturbing expected sufficient statistics in SBNs}

-Using the variational posterior distributions in the E-step, we perturb and output each sufficient statistic as follows. \begin{itemize} \item For perturbing ${\bar{\vs}}_1 $, we perturb $A = \frac{1}{N} \sum_{n=1}^N\langle \vz_n \rangle$ where the sensitivity is given by due to \eqref{gen_sen} and the fact that $\vz_n$ is a vector of Bernoulli random variables (length $K$) and the mean of each element is $\sigma(d_{n,k})$ as given in \eqref{post_z}. \item For perturbing $\tilde{\bar{\vs}}_2$, we perturb $B = \langle \vxi^{(1)} \rangle $, i.e. the part before we apply the diag and vec operations.
+Using the variational posterior distributions in the E-step, we perturb and output each sufficient statistic as follows.
+Note that the $1/N$ factor has to be changed to $1/S$ when using the subsampled data per iteration. \begin{itemize} \item For perturbing ${\bar{\vs}}_1 $, we perturb $A = \frac{1}{N} \sum_{n=1}^N\langle \vz_n \rangle$ where the sensitivity is given by due to \eqref{gen_sen} and the fact that $\vz_n$ is a vector of Bernoulli random variables (length $K$) and the mean of each element is $\sigma(d_{n,k})$ as given in \eqref{post_z}. \item For perturbing $\tilde{\bar{\vs}}_2$, we perturb $B = \langle \vxi^{(1)} \rangle $, i.e. the part before we apply the diag and vec operations.
 The sensitivity of $B$ is given by $\Delta B \leq \frac{\sqrt{K}}{4}$ as shown in \figref{lambda}. \item For perturbing $\bar{\vs}_3$, we perturb $C = \frac{1}{N}\sum_{n=1}^N \vy_n $, where the sensitivity is given by since $\vy_n$ is a binary vector of length $J$.
 Note that when performing the batch optimisation, we perturb $\bar{\vs}_3$ only once, since this quantity remains the same across iterations.
 However, when performing the stochastic optimisation, we perturb $\bar{\vs}_3$ in every iteration, since the new mini-batch of data is selected in every iteration. \item For perturbing $\tilde{\bar{\vs}}_4$, we perturb $D=\frac{1}{N}\sum_{n=1}^N\langle \vxi_n^{(0)}\rangle $, which is once again the part before taking diag and vec operations.
 Due to \eqref{gen_sen}, the sensitivity is given by

 \item For $\tilde{\bar{\vs}}_5$, we perturb $E = \frac{1}{N}\sum_{n=1}^N \langle \vxi_n^{(0)} \rangle \langle \vz_n \rangle \trp$ .
 From \eqref{gen_sen}, the sensitivity is given by

 \item For $\tilde{\bar{\vs}}_6$, we can use the noisy $\tilde{\bar{\vs}}_1$ for the second term, but perturb only the first term $F = \frac{1}{N}\sum_{n=1}^N \vy_n \langle\vz_n \rangle\trp$.
 Due to \eqref{gen_sen}, the sensitivity is given by